Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Experiment

 \subsection{Ablation Study}

-In this section, we mainly study the effects of different configurations on network performance, as shown in Table~\ref{tab3}.
-We first explore the supervisions on the two branches of Siamese decoder, which is used for guiding the modal complementarity and eliminating the modality bias.
+In this section, we mainly study the effects of different configurations on network performance, as shown in Tab.~\ref{tab3}.
+These experiments are performed on RGBT dataset.
+We first explore the supervisions on the two branches of dual-decoder, which is used for guiding the modal complementarity and eliminating the modality bias.
 Then we study the modality interaction and global context interaction of our network.
 Since the hierarchical features interaction is necessary for decoder, we do not study for it.
 Without the modality interaction, our network is degenerated into an original late fusion based framework as shown in the $(a)$ of Fig.~\ref{7}.
 Furthermore, we study the single decoder stream with the middle fusion strategy on our network as shown in the $(b)$ of Fig.~\ref{7}.
 Then we disable the used data augmentation strategy and verify the effectiveness of it.
 Finally, we replace VGG16 by ResNet50~\cite{he2016deep} as the encoder block of our network.
 Since the features extracted by ResNet50 have lower resolutions, we further add a MIB block to fusion the bottom encoded features.
 We will make detailed analysis of these factors in following parts.